 TBP: Do you think things might have been different if synthetic tracks had been presented and offered as an addition to dirt tracks, rather than as a replacement?

 RM: Yes, with regard to the trainers initial resistance to the synthetic tracks replacing dirt, it’s like anything else.
-When you’ve done something one way your whole life and it’s then forced on you to change, you’re going to be resistant, but if it’s offered as an additional option and something to try, then it’s a whole different mindset for folks.
+When you’ve done something one way your whole life and it’s then forced on you to change, you’re going to be resistant.
+But if it’s offered as an additional option and something to try, then it’s a whole different mindset for folks.
 A lot of people and horsemen would probably have been curious and interested rather than resistant.

 TBP: What are your thoughts on the Lasix situation?